-Ian is Chairman of Living PlanIT SA which is developing an open standards software operating system for urban areas, connecting devices, sensors, and infrastructure.
+Ian is Chairman of Living PlanIT which is developing an open standards software operating system for urban areas, connecting devices, sensors, and infrastructure.
 He also Chairs the Rainbow Seed Fund Advisory Board: the Fund invests on behalf of leading UK publicly funded research organisations to kick-start ventures emerging from the research base.

 He was non-executive director of Celebrus Technologies Limited, a software developer for real-time, individual-level online customer intelligence, which was acquired by IS Solutions plc (D4t4 plc) in January 2015.
 He and FCL advised 8over8 Limited, a provider of software for owner-operators of complex large-scale infrastructure projects, prior to its acquisition by Aveva Group plc.